openvinotoolkit/nncf/docs/compression_algorithms/Pruning.md

 }
 ```

-- Prune a model using geometric median filter importance and reaching 30% within 10 epochs using exponential schedule, postponing application of pruning for 10 epochs:
+- Prune a model using geometric median filter importance and reaching 30% filter pruning level within 10 epochs using exponential schedule, postponing application of pruning for 10 epochs:
 ```json5
 {
     "input_info": { "sample_size": [1, 3, 224, 224] },